DylanMacnab/weatherornot/features/F-1_Current-Weather-Clothing-Suggestion.md

 ## Description

-As a user I want to be able to search for current weather conditions when input a city or zipcode.
-In addition, I want to have a clothing recommendation for the day based on the current weather conditions.
+Show suggested outfit to go with the current weather of your location.

 Current Weather Should include:
 - Day of the week